MicrosoftDocs/powerbi-docs/powerbi-docs/admin/organizational-visuals.md

     * **Choose a .pbiviz file** - Select a visual file to upload.

-    * **Name your visual** - Give a short title to the visual, so that Power BI Desktop users can easily understand what it does.
+    * **Name your visual** - Give a short title to the visual, so that report authors can easily understand what it does.

     * **Icon** - Upload an icon file to be displayed in the visualization pane.